 The public should also monitor the National Weather Service, https://www.weather.gov/wrn/, for the latest forecast.

-Sussex County emergency officials stress preparation as 2019 hurricane season gets underway (click or tap here)
+Sussex County emergency officials remind public to prepare for new threat: 2020 hurricane season (click or tap here)

 In case of a hurricane, nor’easter, etc., the following evacuation route is listed by the Sussex County Mapping and Addressing Department: